 All of these classes were developed by crime analysts who have significant experience with the subject matter and training and currently work in the field of crime analysis.
 Each class is a mixture of lecture, hands-on exercises and a final project.
 Webinars are 60-90 minute sessions, lecture style, held online that cover a variety of topics.

-Refer to the IACA Training Series page for a list of all IACA Training Series classes, their dates and locations.
+Refer to the course catalog for a list of all IACA Training Series classes, their dates and locations.
 By clicking in the link for each class, you can read the course description along with information on the location, instructor and course materials.
 You can also find out how many seats are left in each class.

 Students can register for an IACA Training Series class by visiting the Training Series page.
-All registrations are handled online and payments can be made using a credit card or check.
+All registrations are handled online and payments can be made using a credit card, PayPal, or check.